 Sentencing Options for 52-1 District Court Judges

-For misdemeanor convictions, the District Court judges have several sentencing options, from jail to treatment and many possibilities in between.
-For example, the judges can order any of the following:
+For misdemeanor convictions, the District Court judges have several sentencing options, including jail, treatment, community service, etc. For example, the judges can order any of the following:

 - Jail (up to one year in some cases)